olivierdalang/improvedpolygoncapturing/README.md

 ## Todo ##

+### Short term ###
+- Highlight snapping
+- Think about if the angle/distance should remain locked or not after each new point
+- Update the display (rubberband) when the spinboxes are changed
+- Update documentation
+- Snapping to the currently editted feature would be useful (especially for "closing" 90° polygons with the projection feature)
+- Update translation

-### Still to do ###
+### Long term ###
 - Is it possible to use the same concept but for every tool ?
 The same input method could be usefull also for points layers and for advanced digitizine (split, reshape, ...).
 Maybe the plugin could become a general input assistance plugin instead of being a specific tool.
 But it seems impossible to simulate a mouse click at exact map coordinates...
-- Highlight snapping
-- Think about if the angle/distance should remain locked or not after each new point
-- Update the display (rubberband) when the spinboxes are changed
-- Update documentation

 ### Done ###
 - Shortcuts : Is it possible to set shortcuts to give the focus to the right editfield ? (for instance : d for distance, a for angle, shift-d to lock the distance, shift-a to lock the angle)